elunna/nerfhack-changelog/README.md

 (Vampires are also immune to lycanthropy, withering, and rabid statuses.)

-To avoid "stupid deaths," bite attacks are prevented when fighting monsters like cockatrices, Medusa, or green slimes (even when you are merely polymorphed in a vampire and not the starting race).
-However, stunned, confused, or hallucinating vampires will bite anything so keep your guard up when impaired (Spork/UnNetHackPlus).

 Although vampires have drain level resistance, they remain vulnerable to life-draining bite attacks from other vampires.
 Intrinsic drain resistance does not protect against these attacks, but an extrinsic source, such as the Stormbringer, will.
 Vampires also feed more efficiently when their victims are confused, incapacitated, or trapped, a feature adapted from Hack'EM.

 In terms of food, most rations and fruit juice potions are replaced with blood potions when playing as a vampire.
 This avoids creating junk items and helps the player survive longer.
 Some vampires receive an opera cloak, though it is rarer than in SLASH'EM, and wearing an opera cloak grants a charisma bonus, as in UnNetHack.
 Potions of blood and vampire blood offer vampires a drinkable food source, but shopkeepers charge more for blood when vampires are hungry.

-Like the other vampires players will encounter in the dungeon, player vampires can no longer shapeshift using the #monster command.
-However, they now start the game with infravision and stand alone as the sole beneficary of that intrinsic in NerfHack.
+Vampries now start the game with infravision and stand alone as the sole beneficary of that intrinsic in NerfHack.
 Vampires can use any racial items, except for gnomish items, which are too small for them.
-Additionally, they can use tinning kits to bottle blood from corpses, similar to the mechanic in SlashTHEM, but these tins provide only generic blood and do not grant any intrinsics.
 Vampires are inherently evil, a trait borrowed from EvilHack, and they face minimal alignment penalties for acts of cruelty, such as attacking or killing peaceful monsters.
 On the Astral Plane, vampires "desire conflict," even without conflict.

 Silver weapons also generate more frequently when playing as a vampire.
 After difficulty level 8 kicks in, 10% of all eligible weapons will be converted to silver.
 Vampires can handle silver items, but if they come into direct contact (ie: wielding a silver saber without gloves), they will take some damage and be unable to regenerate further HP.
 Fingerless gloves also don't protect V from silver weapons or shields.
 Vampires also cannot use the #turn undead command.